Rahul-0001614/rag-chatbot-/README.md

 # 📄 PDF RAG Chatbot

 A Retrieval-Augmented Generation (RAG) chatbot that enables users to ask natural language questions about PDF documents and receive accurate, context-aware answers.
-The application extracts text from uploaded PDFs, splits the content into manageable chunks, generates vector embeddings, stores them in a FAISS vector database, retrieves the most relevant passages for each query, and uses a Hugging Face language model to generate responses based on the retrieved context.
+The application extracts text from uploaded PDFs, splits the content into manageable chunks, generates vector embeddings, stores them in a Chroma vector database, retrieves the most relevant passages for each query, and uses a Hugging Face language model to generate responses based on the retrieved context.

 ## ✨ Features